johnvanderton/flysh/README.md

     ...
     </table>
 ```
-This filter definition is important as it completly relies on how the data scope is structured.
+_This filter definition is important as it completely relies on how the data scope is structured._

-#### What the 'data scope' does mean ?
+#### **What the 'data scope' does mean ?**

 It is important to get a good definition of the environment and the area where the data will be processed.
 It will depend on the hierarchy related to the specific architecture of the **HTML** objects and how it is organized.
 Going back to the `table` example, we know that this element has a hierarchy on which we can make an assumption.
 On this basis, we can consider that the highest element is `table` which can be defined as the **scope** and its underlying elements, hierarchically lower, can be repetitive.
 In this case, the `tr` element is the direct child of `table` and parent of the `td` element.
 From this predicate, we can therefore conclude that the `tr` element has a role of parent related to its subclass `td` but can also be repetitive just like its descendant(s).

     'table' element -[has one or more]- 'tr' element(s) -[has one or more]- 'td' element(s)

 The purpose of the `SPC` (Scope-Parent-Child) class filter selector is to define this hierarchy in order to best identify the data to extract.
 To this end, the filter can be represented as follow (**table tr td**) but also in another way (**table tr**).
 This last representation tells the selector to only focusing on the `table` (scope) and the parent `tr` element without having to define first the 'child' element.
-Thanks to the `addSibling()` method, it becomes possible to provide more details regarding the extraction of the 'child' element by defining:
+Thanks to the `addField()` method, it becomes possible to provide more details regarding the extraction of the 'child' element by defining:

 - A field value, i.e: 'Product'
 - An 'HTML' tag definition, i.e: `tr`